Amélie Gabrielle Boudet

 Amélie Boudet (23 November 1795 – 21 January 1883) was a French teacher and artist, and wife of Allan Kardec, the founder of Spiritism.
 After his death, she became the world's leading authority on Spiritism.

 Early life

-She was the only daughter of Julien Louis Boudet, notary, and Julie-Louise Seigneat of Lacombe, teacher.
+She was the only daughter of Julien Louis Boudet, notary, and Julie-Louise Seigneat de Lacombe, teacher.
 Growing up, she was known by the nickname "Gaby."

 Marriage

 On February 9, 1832, she married Allan Kardec.

 Career

 According to the biographer Henri Sausse, she was a first-class teacher who founded the first Escola Normal Leiga with the guidance of Johann Heinrich Pestalozzi on Boulevard Saint-Germain in Paris, where she lived all her life.

 She graduated from the École Normale and became a primary school teacher, and later a professor of literature and of the fine arts.
 She is the author of three books: Fabulae Primaveris (1825), Notions de Dessin (1826), and L'Essentiel dans les Beaux-arts (1828).

 She was also a poet and artist, and was said to have a mastery of traditional techniques.